 Student financial wellness is Montalto's current research focus.
-She partnered in the collection of the 2010 Ohio Student Financial Wellness Survey (19 Ohio postsecondary institutions; nearly 5,800 students) and the 2014 National Student Financial Wellness Survey (52 postsecondary institutions; more than 17,000 students).
+She partnered in the collection of the 2010 Ohio Student Financial Wellness Survey (19 Ohio postsecondary institutions; nearly 5,800 students) and the 2014 National Student Financial Wellness Survey (52 postsecondary institutions; more than 17,000 students), and the 2017 Study on Collegiate Financial Well-Being (65 postsecondary institutions; more than 28,500 students).
 The purpose of both studies is to advance understanding of how student financial behaviors, stress and experiences are related to student educational and career outcomes.
 The goal is to better understand how financial wellness affects the college experience and academic and career success.
 Our nation has experienced dramatic economic changes in recent years.
 The results of this continuing research will inform initiatives and interventions launched by colleges, universities, state governments and federal government agencies in their efforts to assist current and future students achieve financial and personal success.

 - Heckman, S., Lim, H., & Montalto, C. P. (2014).
 Factors related to financial stress among college students.
 Journal of Financial Therapy, 5(1), 19-39.